 Golden Rice ≠ An End to World Hunger

 I wish I could speak more highly of GM foods and their potential.
 But the technology is now held tightly in the hands of corporations whose motives are, I’m afraid, very different from what they would have us believe.

 Despite the PR, Monsanto’s goal is not to make hunger history.
 It’s to control the staple crops that feed the world.

-Will GMOs help end world hunger?
+Will GMOs, and specifically, golden rice, help end world hunger?
 I don’t think so.